GEOL 117 - PHYSICAL GEOLOGY COURSE

 - Positive consideration will be given if the first exam result is anomalously

-low and consistent improvement is shown.
+low and consistent improvement is shown as the course progresses.

 - Your grade will be based on: